xjlc/RepData_PeerAssessment1/PA1_template.md

 The mean total number of steps taken per day is 10766.
 The median total number of steps taken per day is 10765

 The above refers to uncleaned data.
 Note that some values for the number of steps per five-minute interval appear somewhat implausible, suggesting that the classification algorithm used in the recording device might have failed in certain cases.
 The maximum number of steps per 5-minute interval was ``806``, corresponding to ``2.6867`` steps per second.
-However, since these high values were not isolated outliers, and might also conceivably have resulted from some physical exercise like aerobics or cycling (as also indicated by the bimodal shape of the distribution of log steps), I decided to keep them in the analyses.
+However, since these high values were not isolated outliers, and might also conceivably have resulted from some physical exercise like aerobics or cycling (as also indicated by the multimodal shape of the distribution of log steps), I decided to keep them in the analyses.

 ```r